statechannels/statechannels/packages/server-wallet/server-wallet.api.md

     ledgerManager: LedgerManager;
     // (undocumented)
     logger: Logger;
-    // Warning: (ae-forgotten-export) The symbol "Output" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
     static mergeOutputs(output: Output[]): MultipleChannelOutput;
     // Warning: (ae-forgotten-export) The symbol "ObjectiveManager" needs to be exported by the entry point index.d.ts
     //